bmezaris/L-CAM/README.md

 cd scripts
 sh ResNet50_train_CE.sh
 ~~~
-Before running any of the .sh files, set the img_dir parameter inside the .sh file.
+Before running any of the .sh files, set the img_dir, snapshot_dir and arch parameters inside the .sh file.
 The produced model will be saved in the snapshots folder.

 ## Evaluation
 - To evaluate the model, download the pretrained models that are available in this [GoogleDrive](https://drive.google.com/drive/folders/19Lyfqn7BQqEPTjvA40CJQQwJ8IU6KfI_?uspuspuspuspuspuspuspuspusp=sharing), and place the downloaded folders (VGG16_L_CAM_Img, VGG16_L_CAM_Fm, VGG16_7x7_L_CAM_Img, ResNet50_L_CAM_Fm, ResNet50_L_CAM_Img) in the snapshots folder; otherwise, use your own trained model that is placed in the snapshots folder.